Autotrader cars

 Another simple way to gauge the health of an electric car's battery is to measure its State of Charge (SOC), which is the amount of charge left in the battery at a particular moment.

 You’ll usually be able to see this on the dashboard or infotainment screen.
-The State of Charge will give you a rough idea of how much energy remains in the battery as you go.
-If it’s dropping a lotchG, you may have an issue.
+The State of Charge shows how much energy remains in the battery at any given moment. while it doesn't measure battery health directly, watching how quickly it falls during normal driving can give you a general sense of the cars efficiency.
 This is a good one to watch as you drive around on a test drive.

 Battery Health Indicators

 Many electric vehicles come with a Battery Management System (BMS), which continuously monitors the battery's performance.
 Battery Management Systems provide valuable information including the battery's temperature, voltage, and current – all of which you can track over time.
-Some will also assess the overall condition of the battery and report that back to you.
+Some systems may also estimate the battery's overall condition and report this information to the driver through the vehicles display or connected apps.

 Alongside these health indicators, you should make a note of how long the battery takes to charge and how long it takes to deplete – this will give you an idea of the battery’s health over time.
 Keep an eye on these stats and consult the vehicle's manual to understand what they mean and whether your battery isn’t performing properly.